CTN Foundation

 Ken Cerniglia

-Ken Cerniglia as a resident dramaturg and literary manager for Disney Theatrical Productions for 16 years, he developed over 70 stage titles for Broadway, touring, international, and licensed productions, including The Hunchback of Notre Dame, Freaky Friday, Aladdin, Newsies, The Little Mermaid, High School Musical, Tarzan, and Marvel Spotlight Plays, and edited two official Broadway “making of” books, Peter and the Starcatcher: The Annotated Broadway Play and Newsies: Stories of the Unlikely Broadway Hit.
+Ken Cerniglia has been a resident dramaturg and literary manager for Disney Theatrical Productions for 16 years.
+He has developed over 70 stage titles for Broadway, touring, international, and licensed productions, including The Hunchback of Notre Dame, Freaky Friday, Aladdin, Newsies, The Little Mermaid, High School Musical, Tarzan, and Marvel Spotlight Plays, and edited two official Broadway “making of” books, Peter and the Starcatcher: The Annotated Broadway Play and Newsies: Stories of the Unlikely Broadway Hit.

 WEBSITE